abdoomr2003/programing-hell-road/0x00-intro_to_java/README.md

-# this is first week dir.
+# this is first week directory